It seem so restrictive. It seems so impossible. It seems so…yuck, right?

-Why does anybody need to have a budget?
+Why does anybody need to create a budget?
 Here’s why:

-- It gives you a clear, visual picture of where you are at financially each month.
+- It gives you a clear, visual picture of where finances sit each month.

 - You will start to “find” money you didn’t know you had (or that you were spending).